-- 14.1 The report summarises the financial monitoring position for the period April 2021 to 30 November 2021 for the 2021-22 financial year. - 14.2 Officers are currently projecting a decrease in expenditure of £217,425 on the general fund revenue account.
-However, with the introduction of the Government's Plan B this is likely to worsen during the coming months particularly around expectations for the collection of income. - 14.3 The Chief Financial Officer in consultation with the Lead Councillor for Resources will determine the treatment of any overspend as part of closing the 2021-22 accounts. - 14.4 The surplus on the Housing Revenue Account will enable a transfer of £8.4 million to the new build reserve and £2.5 million to the reserve for future capital at year-end. - 14.5 Actual expenditure incurred on our general fund capital programme for the period has been comparatively low against the programme envisaged at the 1 April 2021.
+- 14.1 The report summarises the financial monitoring position for the period April to September 2021 for the 2021-22 financial year. - 14.2 Officers are currently projecting an increase in expenditure of £1,762,936 on the general fund revenue account, which is due mainly to ongoing pressures on expenditure and particularly income in relation to Covid-19. - 14.3 The Chief Finance Officer in consultation with the Lead Councillor for Resources will determine the treatment of any overspend as part of closing the 2021-22 accounts. - 14.4 The surplus on the Housing Revenue Account will enable a transfer of £8.4 million to the new build reserve and £2.5 million to the reserve for future capital at year-end. - 14.5 Actual expenditure incurred on our general fund capital programme for the period has been comparatively low against the programme envisaged at 1 April 2021.
 Officers are making progress against significant capital projects on the approved programme as outlined in section 7.
-The Council expects to spend £59.74 million on its capital schemes by the end of the financial year. - 14.6 It is anticipated that the Council's underlying need to borrow to finance the capital programme will be £36.89 million by 31 March 2022.
-The Council has complied with Prudential Indicators during the period. - 14.7 At the end of November 2021, the Council had £211 million of investment balances, and £344 million borrowing.
+The Council expects to spend £60.4 million on its capital schemes by the end of the financial year. - 14.6 It is anticipated that the Council's underlying need to borrow to finance the capital programme will be £37.8 million by 31 March 2022.
+The Council has complied with Prudential Indicators during the period. - 14.7 At the end of September 2021, the Council had £204 million of investment balances, and £339 million borrowing.